thakuranu0314-eng/thakuranu0314-eng/README.md

 ## Hi there, I'm Dr. Anuradha Thakur 👋

-PhD-trained Chemist with over 10 years of experience in scientific research, analytical problem-solving, and data-driven decision making.
+PhD-trained Chemist with over 10 years of experience in scientific research, analytical problem-solving, and data-driven decision-making.

-My background spans Natural Product Chemistry, Alzheimer's Disease Research, Prebiotic Chemistry, and Sustainable Formulation Development.
-Today, I am expanding these skills into Data Science, Machine Learning, and Artificial Intelligence to solve complex real-world challenges through data.

-Currently based in Tokyo, Japan 🇯🇵.

----

-## 🚀 About Me

 🔬 PhD in Chemistry with experience in academia and industry